pixlee/android-sdk/README.md

 ```

-You can then set sort and filter options as necessary and use `loadNextPageOfPhotos` to kick off the async request.
+You can then set sort and filter options if desired and use `loadNextPageOfPhotos` to kick off the async request.

 ```